daily Broadcast

 Message Transcript

 What’s a circumstance in your life that is tough.
 Is there anything in your life, right now, that you say: If God really loves me, if He cares for me and I am obeying Him, I’m doing all that I know that is right, what is going on?
 I don’t get it.
 Well, you’re not alone.
-And so, if you’ll pull out your teaching notes, I want you to do a little exercise with me.
+And so if you’ll pull out your teaching notes, I want you to do a little exercise with me.

 It says, “Sometimes the shortest distance between two points is a zig-zag line.”
 Now, I want to say that again.
 Sometimes the distance between point A and point B, unlike in geometry where it’s a straight line, with God, sometimes the distance between point A, this is where you’re at right now, this is where you’re at in your life, in your singleness, in your marriage, in your work, in your health – point A. God wants to take you to point B.

 The way we think, and especially those of you that were really good in geometry, unlike me, is we think, Point A, point B, straight line.
 That’s how you get there.
-In God’s economy, mark it down, the shortest distance between two points is a zig-zag line.

-And while you’re doing that, let me just give you a couple of examples so that I’m not just making this up.
+Let me just give you a couple of examples so that I’m not just making this up.
 We are studying the book of Philippians, the apostle Paul.
 Now, God interrupts his life and reveals Himself and takes him to Arabia and says, Okay, this is what you’re going to do.
 You are My man to the Gentiles.
 Your mission is to take the gospel to the whole world.
 And he goes on these missionary trips and he plants all these churches.
 And, God is using him.
 It’s an amazing story.

-And so, his point A – “God has spoken to me.”
+And so his point A – “God has spoken to me.”
 Point B – “Take the gospel to the whole world.”
 Now, do you realize how many times, year after year after year he was in prison?
 I mean, he’s got to be saying, “Wait, wait, wait, wait, wait, wait, wait a second!
 You told me to take the gospel to the whole world, now I’m in prison for this, now I’m in prison for this, now I’m in prison for that.
 How is this ever going to happen?”

 Well, guess where Paul wrote a great number of all the letters, inspired by the Holy Spirit, that we read today – while he was in prison.
 The most strategic way that God’s Word would go all around the world then and now, this man wrote thirteen books.
 You see, God has zig-zag plan, but Paul couldn’t see it.

 Now, for those of you that weren’t with us in our last session, let me do very, very quick review.
 I have a question before we move on.
 This a pitcher of water and the question is: is it half-full or is it half-empty?
-Now, you don’t necessarily need to vote, raise your hand, but is it half-full or is it half-empty?

 And, of course, you know the answer, right?
 The answer is yes.
 It is half-full and it is half-empty.
 And in this series, what we are learning is that it’s your focus – how do you look at that?
 It’s your perspective.